 We now discuss the cell structure of $\tlmon$.

 \begin{Remark} The cell structure of the Temperley--Lieb monoid $\tlmon$ is very nice and easy to compute.
-It is well-known and was (re)discovered in many papers, see {\eg} \cite{RiSaAu-temperley-lieb}, or \cite{KhSa-cat-chebychev} or \cite{Sp-modular-tl}, although not always in the language of cells.
-So we decided to repeat it here in that language. \end{Remark}
+It is well-known, see {\eg} \cite[Example 1.4]{GrLe-cellular}, and was rediscovered in many papers, see {\eg} \cite{RiSaAu-temperley-lieb}, or \cite{KhSa-cat-chebychev} or \cite{Sp-modular-tl}, although not always in the language of cells.
+The cell structure has also been rediscovered in monoid theory, see {\eg} \cite{LaFiGe-ideal-kauffman}.
+In any case, the description of the cells is prototypical for diagram monoids and algebras so we decided to repeat it here in that language. \end{Remark}

 The main pictures to keep in mind (which we will explain momentarily) are: